 State Exam Information

 Prometric will administer the state licensing exam.
 You will receive the Massachusetts Licensing Information Bulletin when you place an order.
-This bulletin has all of the testing requirements, locations and information within it.
+This bulletin has all the testing requirements, locations, and information.

-To register for the licensing exam, call Prometric at toll free (800) 741-9380 or on the web at www.prometric.com.
-The cost of the exams will be $39.00 per exam -- if you take two exams at the same time, you may register and schedule for both exams for one $49.00 fee.
+To register for the licensing exam, call Prometric at toll-free (800) 741-9380 or on the web at www.prometric.com.
+The cost of the exams will be $39.00 per exam -- if you take two exams simultaneously, you may register and schedule for both exams for one $49.00 fee.
 Payment for the exam is due upon registration.
 Examination registration fees are non-refundable or transferable and expire in 90 days.

 Due to the nature of the program and the copyright laws which apply to the materials, NO REFUND will be granted.
 However, one (1) free substitution or one (1) class transfer within a calendar year is permissible.
-Failure to transfer or substitute within three (3) working days prior to the scheduled class will result in a $105.00 penalty fee.
-A "NO SHOW" at the review classes results in loss of the entire tuition.
+Failure to transfer or substitute within three (3) working days before the scheduled class will incur a $105.00 penalty fee.
+A "NO SHOW" at the review classes results in a loss of the entire tuition.